 Behavioral Health Tele-ECHO Project

 Through this project, subject matter experts on specific mental health topics — such as anxiety disorders in the pediatric population — coach groups of professionals working in primary care settings in real time using virtual immersion training technology and techniques.
-Coaching includes presentations and case studies to help local clinicians optimally treat more patients with mild to moderate behavioral health diagnoses.
+Coaching includes presentations and case studies to help local clinicians treat more patients with mild to moderate behavioral health diagnoses.

 The UPHCS team is using structured facilitation methods to build stronger local relationships with care providers and other partners to develop appropriate referral pathways for individuals with mental health and substance use disorder diagnoses that require specialist intervention, as well as develop a regional response to the shortage of mental health service providers.

-This is a great reminder that while technology can do many things, it still requires people to first know how to work together.
+This is a great reminder that while technology can do many things, it still requires people to know how to work together.

 Michigan Department of Health and Human Services (MDHHS)